-where F{nt} is the nominal flexural resistance of the bottom flange determined as specified in Article 6.11.8.3.
+where $F{nt}$ is the nominal flexural resistance of the top flanges determined as specified in Article 6.11.8.3.

 Compute the maximum flange flexural stresses at Section 2-1 due to the factored loads under the STRENGTH I Limit State, calculated without consideration of flange lateral bending.
-As discussed previously, the η factor is taken equal to 1.0 in this example.
+As discussed previously, the $\eta$ factor is taken equal to 1.0 in this example.
 Therefore: